-Tomorrow is National Cookie Day, so why not dedicate a blog to everyone’s favorite sweet treat?
+December 3 is National Cookie Day, so why not dedicate a blog to everyone’s favorite sweet treat and a fabulous Russian tea cake cookie recipe?
 The word “cookie” originally comes from the Dutch word “koekje,” meaning cake.
 Of course, much of the English-speaking world calls them “biscuits,” but that just shows how influential Dutch immigrants were on the development of American English.

 Cookies were originally made as a way to test oven temperature.
 Bakers could use a small bit of dough or batter to make sure the temperature was correct, rather than risk the whole recipe.
 Remember–oven thermometers are a rather recent invention, only coming into use with the advent of gas and electric ovens in the Nineteenth Century!